• Skip to primary navigation

 Instructions

 • Place a non-stick skillet on the stove over medium heat.
-Spray with cooking spray or use butter or coconut oil and let melt.
+Spray with cooking spray or use a little butter or coconut oil and let melt.

 • Mix the eggs, protein powder, and baking powder in a large bowl.
-Add the water or almond milk a little at a time until the batter is pancake batter consistency.
-You may not need all of the water.
+Add the sour cream or Greek Yogurt and mix to combine.

-• Using a ⅓ cup measure, pour out the batter into the skillet.
+• Using a ¼ cup measure, pour out the batter into the skillet.
 I was able to make 3 at a time.
-They are ready to flip when bubble start to form on the top.
+They are ready to flip when bubbles start to form on the top and around the edges are set.

-• Serve with butter, sugar free syrup, and chocolate chips.
+• Serve with butter, sugar free syrup, and chocolate chips or blueberries.

 Servings: 2